SerjoPepper/bot-brother/README.md

 #### context.isRedirected
 Boolean.
 This flag means, that this command was achieved via `go` method.
 In other words, user did not type text `/command` in bot.
-Let's look at the follow example:
+Let's look at the following example:
 ```js
 bot.command('hello').invoke(function (ctx) {
   return ctx.sendMessage('Type something.')